-With the introduction of the FATF Travel Rule, VASPs need to know if they are sending coins to a private wallet (also known as unhosted or non-custodial wallet) or if the recipient is another VASP.
+With the introduction of the Financial Action Task Force (FATF) Travel Rule, virtual asset service providers (VASPs) need to know if they are sending coins to a self hosted wallet (also known as unhosted or non-custodial wallet) or if the recipient is another VASP.
 And if the transaction goes to another VASP, which VASP is it?

 Early on in the development of the TRP protocol, we recognized this as a serious problem.
 With the finalization of version 2.0 of the specification, this problem has been addressed with the Travel Address.